MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-In the picture that I have described above, the disruption-range cascade looks like a ladder (\figref{fig:spectrum}), with amplitude dropping at each successive disruption scale as structures become unaligned.
-In between the disruption scales, there are aligned ``mini-cascades'' of the same kind as the original one discussed in \secref{sec:revised}.
-This means that the overall scaling of the turbulent fluctuation amplitudes can be constrained between their scaling just below each disruption scale ($\lambda_n^-$) and just above it ($\lambda_n^+$).
-We already have the former: it is the Kolmogorov (or GS95) scaling \exref{eq:z_below}.
-The scaling of the amplitudes of the structures just before they get disrupted can be inferred from the fact that for these structures, the tearing growth rate \exref{eq:gmax_TM} is the same as the nonlinear interaction (cascade) rate: letting $\vAy\sim \dz_{\lambda_n^+}$ in \exref{eq:gmax_TM}, we get \beq \tnl^{-1}\sim\gamma \sim \bigl(\dz_{\lambda_n^+}\bigr)^{1/2}\lambda_n^{-3/2}\eta^{1/2}(1+\Pm)^{-1/4} \eeq and, therefore,
+In the picture that I have just painted, the cascade in the tearing-mediated range looks like a ladder (\figref{fig:spectrum}), with amplitude dropping at each successive disruption scale as structures become unaligned (or less aligned, in which case the the steps of the ladder are less tall).
+In between the disruption scales, there are aligned ``mini-cascades'' of the same kind as the original one discussed in \secref{sec:revised}, with $\kperp^{-3/2}$ spectra.
+This means that the overall scaling of the turbulent fluctuation amplitudes can be constrained between their scaling just below each disruption scale ($\lambda_n^-$), given by \exref{eq:z_below}, and just above it ($\lambda_n^+$).
+The latter scaling, for the amplitudes of the structures just before they get disrupted can be inferred from the fact that for these structures, the tearing growth rate \exref{eq:gmax_TM} must be the same as the nonlinear interaction (cascade) rate: letting $\vAy\sim \dz_{\lambda_n^+}$ in \exref{eq:gmax_TM}, we get \beq \tnl^{-1}\sim\gamma \sim \bigl(\dz_{\lambda_n^+}\bigr)^{1/2}\lambda_n^{-3/2}\eta^{1/2}(1+\Pm)^{-1/4} \eeq and, therefore,